 The following season Gemma started four of England’s five games at the Finals in Macedonia as they came within 90 minutes of retaining their crown

 The inevitable step-up to the Under-23s came soon after, with a debut against Germany in September 2010, and just 18 months later, her performances would earn her senior team recognition.
-Gemma has also featured five times for the U17s, including appearances at the FIFA U17 World Cup in 2008.
+Gemma also featured five times for the U17s, including appearances at the FIFA U17 World Cup in 2008.

 , alongside England colleague Ellen White